How it works

 01 · Create flag

-Define the flag and its default.
+Define the flag and its default — scoped to the active Product.

 02 · Scope to tenant